 What support is provided to our match?

 Each Match is regularly supported by a Match Support Manager on our team.
 Anytime you are unsure about what to do or how to handle a situation, your Match Support Manager is available to you.
 They’ll help you with ideas for activities, guidance for handling possible difficult situations, and feedback on how you are making a difference.

 Anything you like!
 Activities are up to each Match.
 You don’t have to spend a lot of money; we want you to focus more on spending time with each other.

 Common activities include going to get ice cream or going to a movie, going fishing, attending a sporting event or concert, making dinner together, or running errands.

 Keep it simple and focus on getting to know each other.
 BBBSNWA also hosts great Match activities and parties that all Bigs/Littles are invited to and are free of cost.

-Our Bigs are also occasionally given free tickets to events that match support specialists are able to distribute to Matches.
+Our Bigs are also occasionally given free tickets to different events that Match Support Managers are able to distribute to Matches.